ramp-eu/FIREFIT/icn/README.md

 ## Background

-ICN provides the image classification and model selection functionalities, and is also able to perform the classification task automatically by subscribing to a [Image Reference Entity](../../gcn/data_models/image_reference.json) changes.
+ICN provides the image classification and model selection functionalities, and is also able to perform the classification task automatically by subscribing to [Image Reference Entity](../../gcn/data_models/image_reference.json) changes.

 Note that at the current state only [MongoDB](https://www.mongodb.com/) is considered, but the component was designed to scale to other types of database services in the future.